 Risk is a war strategy game that allows players to compete against one another in attempting to take over the world.
 Since its introduction, Risk has gone through various changes, but has stayed mostly true to the original.
 Likewise there are several slight variations on the rules but all are very similar.
+Here we explain how to play Risk.

 To begin playing Risk, the board must be set up.
 Unlike most board games, set-up is a major part of this game and much of the strategy is in how a player sets up his/her pieces.
 Each player begins with a set number of pieces.